King (company): Acquisition by Activision Blizzard

+Post Microsoft acquisition

 Stockholm employees voted to form a "union club" (Swedish: Fackklubb) with Unionen, a Swedish trade union in October 2024.
 As of 2025, they have 217 members and meet with management to negotiate for a collective agreement.
+King signed its first collective agreement with Swedish unions Unionen and Engineers of Sweden in lieu of a scheduled strike for September 25, 2026.
+Employees would be involved before organizational changes happen, including mass dismissals.

-In May 2025, it was announced that Sommestad will be stepping down as president on June 1 and will be succeeded by Todd Green, the general manager of the Candy Crush franchise.
+In May 2025, it was announced that Sommestad would be stepping down as president on June 1 and would be succeeded by Todd Green, the general manager of the Candy Crush franchise.

 In July 2025, it was reported that Microsoft had eliminated 10% of King's total workforce as part of the company's effort to cut 9,000 jobs.

+In November 2025, Mojang Studios and King announced Minecraft Blast, a match-three style puzzle game such as Candy Crush Saga.

+In July 2026, Microsoft announced that King would respond directly to CEO Asha Sharma in the Xbox division.

+In September 2026, Microsoft Casual Games was transferred from Xbox Game Studios to King.

 Revenue model

 King's games, prior to June 2013, made revenue for the company through a combination of in-game advertising and microtransactions.
 These microtransactions allow for players to use funds to purchase in-game booster items that could be used to help clear certain levels, additional lives, and immediate access to new levels instead of having to wait for a few days.

-In June 2013, the company opted to remove all in-game advertising from their games, relying solely on microtransactions.
-The company stated that due to their "focus around delivering an uninterrupted entertainment experience for our network of loyal players across web, tablet and mobile has unfortunately led to the difficult decision of removing advertising as a core element of King's overall strategy".
-Advertising revenue had only made up 10% of the company's earnings in 2012, and only 1% within 2013; the company in its IPO files stated they do not anticipate any further earnings from advertising revenue.
-While King relies heavily on in-game purchases, it is estimated that only single-digit percentages of all players of their games have spent money on their titles.
+In June 2013, the company opted to remove all in-game advertising from its games, relying solely on microtransactions.
+The company stated that due to its "focus around delivering an uninterrupted entertainment experience for our network of loyal players across web, tablet and mobile has unfortunately led to the difficult decision of removing advertising as a core element of King's overall strategy".
+Advertising revenue had only made up 10% of the company's earnings in 2012, and only 1% within 2013; the company in its IPO files stated it does not anticipate any further earnings from advertising revenue.
+While King relies heavily on in-game purchases, it is estimated that only single-digit percentages of all players of its games have spent money on its titles.
 In Q4 2014, King had 356 million monthly unique users, with 8.3 million of them spending money.
 The 2.3% that pay spent an average of $23.42 a month within the games.
 King stated that their model is aimed to continue to draw existing and new players to all of their games: "If the cost to acquire players is greater than the revenue we generate over time from those players and if we cannot successfully migrate our current players to new games and new platforms as we have historically done so, our business and operating results will be harmed".

 The removal of in-game advertising was rolled back in 2018.